Bone grafting is a procedure typically meant to repair dental implant sites that have an inadequate bone structure.

 - Sinus lift procedure

-Not all patients who have periodontal disease will need, bone grafting and reconstruction, but for those who do—Arizona Periodontal Group is here for you.
+Not all patients who have periodontal disease need bone grafting and reconstruction.
+However, for those who do—Arizona Periodontal Group in Phoenix, AZ, is here for you.
 We will do everything we can to make your smile healthy and happy and to restore full function to your mouth.
-We are able to help the city of Phoenix as well as all surrounding areas with their dental care as well as specialty treatments like bone grafting and reconstruction.
-If you wish to learn more about bone grafting and reconstruction, or you want to make an appointment with us, you should contact us now!

 Start your day with a beautiful smile.